microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 A good service to check many at once is [Repology](https://repology.org/).
 If the library you are adding could be confused with another one, consider renaming to make it clear.

+### Use GitHub Draft PRs

+GitHub Draft PRs are a great way to get CI or human feedback on work that isn't yet ready to merge.
+Most new PRs should be opened as drafts and converted to normal PRs once the CI passes.

+More information about GitHub Draft PRs: https://github.blog/2019-02-14-introducing-draft-pull-requests/

 ## Portfiles

 ### Avoid deprecated helper functions